 - Intercepting and then using passwords that are not encrypted over the network

 - Attempting to acquire passwords from employees, through impersonating a security person or manager.
 This is called social engineering and tests to see if a cybercriminal can access your database.

 - Gaining access to accounts through sending out phishing emails

 Vulnerability scanning is vital for all companies, and we recommend using a certified cybersecurity company.
-OmniCyber can help contact us for more information on vulnerability scanning.
+Contact OmniCyber Security for more information on our vulnerability scanning services.